This class requires the use of LEGO® bricks. You may use existing bricks that you have in your house, or buy bricks from LEGO®, eBay, Brick Link, etc.

 The kit we would send you would look like this (colors and quantity will vary slightly).

-When you register for a class, you’ll be given an option to add on a kit to your registration fee.
+When you register for a class on our website, you’ll be given an option to add on a kit to your registration fee.
 Simply check the box and we’ll send you the kit.
-Our kits include:
+If you register on another website or wish to order bricks outside of the registration process, please use the link below:

 Procuring your own kit